 Allowed rescheduled matches due to Championships: If 4 or more players on a team are competing for the same area at Sectional/National Championships on their scheduled local league match day, no penalties will apply to the rescheduled match.
 Captains may verify the roster players in question.
 Reschedule as soon as team advances.
-LA Area: If part of the match can be played, please play those lines as scheduled and reschedule the balance.

 All rescheduled matches need to be emailed to ALC with old and new date, team names and match ID# within 7 days of the original match date.
 Captains are expected to work together with courtesy and cooperation to do their best to play a valid match.
-If teams cannot come to an agreement on a reschedule date, the ALC/ SLC may select a day/ time for the match to be played.
+If teams cannot come to an agreement on a reschedule date, the ALC/SLC may select a day/time for the match to be played.